ddewaele/emberjs-crud-rest/README.md

 	});

 We're passing the location as an argument to the removeItem method and call the deleteRecord on it.

+**Note:** Keep in mind that the actual delete is done in an asynchronous way.
+You can use the **didDelete** callback to be notified when the record was deleted succesfully.
+This is useful if you want to display a notiication to the user that the record was in fact deleted.
+There's no guarantee that the record is deleted immediately, so waiting for the callback is always a good idea.
+In this sample we're simply writing a message to the console when the delete was executed.

 ## Updating records